image

 You can also fill an empty Sailor cartridge with a syringe.

-A lot of sketch artists prefer to use Platinum waterproof Carbon Ink so they can go over the ink lines with watercolor, but Carbon ink can dry out in these Sailor pens if you don't use them regularly because the caps are not airtight like Platinum pens.
+A lot of sketch artists use waterproof Platinum waterproof Carbon Ink so they can go over the ink lines with watercolor.
+Carbon ink can dry out in some fountain pens, but I have had no problems with the Fude DE Mannens; they apparently have airtight caps.

 image

-Fortunately, it is possible to take the nib section apart and thoroughly clean it with the nib.
+If you ever experience trouble with dry ink clogging a Fude DE Mannen, it is possible to take the nib section apart and thoroughly clean it along with the nib.

 If you use regular Sailor ink in your pen, Sailor says that you only need to clean it once a year.
 That is good news for people who hate to clean their fountain pens.